 7. Keep the Joy in Your Relationship

 The stress of TTC can sometimes take a toll on relationships.
-Make an effort to nurture intimacy beyond baby-making:
+Plan date nights and fun activities unrelated to fertility, and focus on shared goals and dreams beyond parenthood.

 Your fertility journey isn’t a sprint—it’s a marathon that requires patience, resilience, and self-care every step of the way.

 Staying positive on your TTC journey can be challenging, but by acknowledging your emotions, focusing on what you can control, and surrounding yourself with support, you can navigate this experience with resilience.
-Remember, you are not alone, and your journey—no matter how long—deserves patience, self-compassion, and hope.

 If you’re looking for fertility support and guidance, don’t hesitate to reach out.
 Your path to parenthood is unique, and every step you take brings you closer to your dream.
 The June team is sending you a big virtual hug - you got this!